jtonic/js_ecosystem_for_the_impatient/docs_src/chrome_extension.md

 - (bonus) shortcut for the chrome extension popup
 - (bonus) shortcut to duplicate the current tab

+Another important aspect that I'm going to talk about is debugging a chrome extension

 ## Hello chrome extension world application

+## How to structure the extension

+## Create/update a site cookie

+## Find out a tab, make it current and refresh it

+## Create a chrome option

+For this extension it is required to fetch a file from gitlab.
+In order to use the gitlab REST API the Gitlab personal token is require.
+See [here](htttp://todo.com) <span style='color:red'>how to generate the gitlab personal token</span>

+To allow the user to setup his/her gitlab personal token the best way of doing this is through <span style='color:red'>continue from here</span>

+## How to use an js library using ES 6 module

+## How to debug a chrome extension